siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/17-other-topics/1950-how-to-set-system-timezone-on-almalinux-a-comprehensive-guide.md

 ---
 title: "How to Set System Timezone on AlmaLinux: A Comprehensive Guide"
 linkTitle: Set System Timezone
-description: In this blog post, we’ll cover the importance of setting the correct timezone, various ways to configure it on AlmaLinux
+description: In this article, we’ll cover the importance of setting the correct timezone, various ways to configure it on AlmaLinux
 date: 2025-01-08
 weight: 1950
 url: set-system-timezone-almalinux-comprehensive-guide